 I can’t say whether it’s worth $20 or not.
 I can say with confidence it’s not worth $40, or even $30.

-But if Workhorse gets those 8,000 vehicles out in the next 12-24 months — CEO Steve Burns optimistically said in March 2020 that it would build 20,000 electric trucks in 2021 — I don’t think there’s any question it’s worth more than the $12.50 or so it’s fetching as I write this.
+But if Workhorse gets those 8,000 vehicles out in the next 12-24 months, I don’t think there’s any question it’s worth more than the $12.50 or so it’s fetching as I write this.